omkarjc27/rep_sys/README.md

 ```
 {
     'total_score' : 738, \\ The Global Score total
-    'community_wise':[    \\ The Global Scores for all the communities they have been or are a part of
+    'community_wise':{    \\ The Global Scores for all the communities they have been or are a part of
         'community_name1': 32,
         'community_name2': 47,
         ...

         'community_name3': 58,
-    ]
+    }
 }
 ```